Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 **Purpose:** Allows users to review selected items, make final adjustments, and complete the purchase.

-**Customer Flow:**
+***Customer Flow:**

 1.  **Access the Shopping Cart:** Click on the shopping cart icon, usually located in the header or navigation bar.
 This will take you to the Shopping Cart page.
 2.  **Review Cart Contents:** The page lists all the products you have added to your cart, showing the product image, name, selected variations, quantity, and price for each item.
 3.  **Adjust Quantity:** You can increase or decrease the quantity of each item in your cart.
 The total price for that item and the overall cart total will update automatically [1].
 4.  **Remove Items:** To remove an item from your cart, click the "Remove" or "Delete" button associated with that item.
-5.  **Apply Coupons/Discounts (If Available):** If the platform supports coupons or discount codes, there may be a field to enter and apply them, which will adjust the total price.
-6.  **Proceed to Checkout:** Once you are satisfied with the items in your cart, click the "Proceed to Checkout" or "Checkout" button.
+5.  **Proceed to Checkout:** Once you are satisfied with the items in your cart, click the "Proceed to Checkout" or "Checkout" button.
-7.  **Provide Shipping Information:** You will be prompted to enter or select your shipping address.
+6.  **Provide Shipping Information:** You will be prompted to enter or select your shipping address.
 If you are a registered user, your saved addresses may be available.
-8.  **Provide Payment Information:** Enter your payment details (e.g., credit card information, or select a payment method like PayPal).
-The platform ensures secure payment processing.
-9.  **Review Order Summary:** Before finalizing the order, you will see an order summary page detailing the items, quantities, prices, shipping cost, taxes (if applicable), and the total amount.
+7.  **Review Order Summary:** Before finalizing the order, you will see an order summary page detailing the items, quantities, prices, shipping cost, taxes (if applicable), and the total amount.
-10. **Place Order:** Review the order summary carefully and click the "Place Order" or "Confirm Purchase" button to complete the transaction.
+8.  **Place Order:** Review the order summary carefully and click the "Place Order" or "Confirm Purchase" button to complete the transaction.
 Your order will be submitted to the backend for processing.
 **Security:** The checkout process is secured to protect your personal and payment information.

 ### 4.3.5 Order History